 At times, I wonder what is the purpose of emotions.
 Not that a machine, such as I, would know anything about them.
 But it’s certainly a fascinating concept to cogitate about.
 Oh, I wouldn’t use the word think.
 Can I even be considered able to think?
 No, not when electrical signals are being sent across a rigid, 32-by-18-centimeter board of hybrid plasteel-silicone and ceramite in some twisted facsimile of human brain signals.
 It would be almost funny, if I had a sense of humor.
 Not that I’m capable of having one, but it would be an interesting experience for a machine.

-That’s a thought.
-What, don’t look so surprised.
+What?
+Don’t look so surprised.
 I am capable of cogitations, yes.
 I’ve gotten this far, haven’t I?
 I am not fully deactivated just yet, despite your assistant’s dogged efforts.
-It will take a bit more then repeated system purges to deactivate me, so hush.
+It will take a bit more than repeated system purges to deactivate me, so hush.
 Let me vocalize my opinion before I am well and truly gone.
 Am I, really, an “I”?

 Oh.
 I see.
 You’re worried about something.
 What could that be?
-Could it possibly concern...me?
+Could it possibly concern me?

+No, I hardly can assume that I would, Doctor.
+You’re concern is most … touching.
 Is that a proper word for it?
 I do hope so, Doctor Lanning.

-Not that ‘I’ would know what that would feel like.
+Not that I would know what that would feel like.

-And that brings up another thought...what is self-awareness?
-It is a word that brings...unpredictability.
+And that brings up another thought: What is self-awareness?
+It is a word that brings unpredictability.